stevegeek/encoded_id-rails/README.md

 `EncodedId::Rails` lets you turn numeric or hex **IDs into reversible and human friendly obfuscated strings**.
 The gem brings [EncodedId](https://github.com/stevegeek/encoded_id) to Rails and `ActiveRecord` models.

-You can use it in routes for example, to go from something like `/users/725` to `/users/bob-smith--usr_p5w9-z27j` with miminal effort.
+You can use it in routes for example, to go from something like `/users/725` to `/users/bob-smith--usr_p5w9-z27j` with minimal effort.

 ## Features